Estimation of the long-run variance of nonlinear time series with an application to change point analysis: Preliminaries

 \citet{wu:2005b} also considers the case when instead of replacing $\varepsilon_0$ with its independent copy, $\varepsilon_t$'s in~\eqref{eq:defX_t} with indices in some index set $I\subset\mathbb Z$ are replaced with their independent copies.
-If all but the first $m$ $\varepsilon_t$'s in~\eqref{eq:defX_t} are replaced with their independent copies, we obtain the concept of $L^p$-$m$-approximability studied by~\citet{hoermann:kokoszka:2010} in the setting of functional time series.
-More precisely, let
+If all but the first $m$ $\varepsilon_t$'s in~\eqref{eq:defX_t} are replaced with their independent copies, we obtain the concept of $L^p$-$m$-approximability.
+Again for completeness, we recall Definition~2.1 of \citet{hoermann:kokoszka:2010}.